Computing Threshold Budgets in Discrete-Bidding Games: Finding threshold budgets is in and co

 We describe the intuition behind the construction of $G_{T, \G}$.
 Consider the following first attempt to construct $G_{T, \G}$.
 Recall the construction in Sec.~\ref{sec:bidding2conc} of the explicit concurrent game that corresponds to $\G$, and denote it by $\G'$.
 The vertices of $\G'$ are the configurations $\C$ of $\G$.
 We construct a game $\G''$ on the configuration graph $\C$.
 Recall that our goal is to check whether \PT can counter \PO's strategy, which can be thought of as \PT responds to \PO's actions in each turn.
 Thus, $\G''$ is turn-based: when the game is in configuration $c$, \PO first chooses $\zug{b_1, v_1}$, and only then, \PT responds by choosing an action $\zug{b_2, v_2}$.
 The next configuration is determined by these two actions in the same manner as the concurrent game.
 Next, we trim \PO actions in $\G'$ that do not comply with $f_T$: in a configuration $c = \zug{v, B}$ in $\G''$ with $\zug{b, A} = f_T(c)$, \PO must bid $b$ and choose a vertex in $A$.
 That is, an action $\zug{b', v'}$ is not allowed if $b' \neq b$ or if $v' \notin A$.
 Finally, we omit \PT actions that are dominated: observing a \PO bid of $b$, she chooses between bidding $0$ and letting \PO win the bidding or bidding $\succb{b}$ and winning the bidding.
 It is not hard to see that \PO wins $\G''$ from configuration $\zug{v, B}$ iff there is a strategy $f'$ that agrees with $f_T$ and wins $\G$ from $\zug{v, B}$.

-The first attempt fails since the size of $\G''$ is proportional to the number of configuration, which is exponential in $\G$.
+The first attempt fails since the size of $\G''$ is proportional to the number of configurations, which is exponential in $\G$.
 We overcome this key challenge as follows.
-Lem.~\ref{lem: invariant} shows that when $\G$ starts from configuration $\zug{v, B}$ with $B \geq T(v)$ a strategy $f'$ that agrees with $f_T$ maintains an invariant on \PO's budget: the game only reaches configurations of the form $\zug{v', B'}$ with $B' \geq T(v')$.
+Lemma~\ref{lem: invariant} shows that when $\G$ starts from configuration $\zug{v, B}$ with $B \geq T(v)$ a strategy $f'$ that agrees with $f_T$ maintains an invariant on \PO's budget: the game only reaches configurations of the form $\zug{v', B'}$ with $B' \geq T(v')$.
 We shrink the size of the game by grouping all configurations in which \PO's budget is greater than $\succb{T(v)}$ into a vertex denoted $\zug{v, \top}$.

-We describe the idea that allows keeping only three copies of each vertex.
-We will show in Lem.~\ref{lemma:TBparity-iff-thresh} that if \PO wins in all vertices of $G_{T, \G}$, then he wins in $\G$.
-We call the distance from the invariant $B - T(v)$ as {\em spare change}.
+We describe the idea that allows keeping only three copies of each vertex (see details in Lemma~\ref{lemma:TBparity-iff-thresh}).
+We refer to the distance from the invariant as {\em spare change}, formally at $v$ with budget $B \geq T(v)$, the spare change is \(|B \ominus T(v)|\).
 Recall from Sec.~\ref{sec:def-f_T} that $f_T$ chooses one of two bids in a vertex $v \in V$, and the choice depends on the advantage status and does not depend on the spare change.
 Thus, our winning strategy in $\G$ emulates a winning strategy in $G_{T,\G}$: both bid according to $f_T$ and the latter prescribes a vertex to move to upon winning a bidding.
-For a \PT strategy, the resulting play in $\G$ is simulated by a play in $G_{T, \G}$.
-There can be three outcomes: (1) the play in $G_{T, \G}$ is infinite, (2) it ends in a sink $S$, or (3) it ends in a sink $\zug{v,\top}$.
-The first two cases are winning in $\G$.
+Thus, a play $\pi$ in $\G$ corresponds to a play $\playtg$ in $G_{T,\G}$.
+There can be three outcomes: (1) $\playtg$ is infinite, (2) $\playtg$ ends in a sink $S$, or (3) $\playtg$ ends in a sink $\zug{v,\top}$.
+The first two cases mean that $\pi$ is winning in $\G$.
 When Case~(3) occurs and $G_{T, \G}$ reaches $\zug{v, \top}$, then $\G$ reaches $\zug{v, B}$ with $B > \succb{T(v)}$, and we restart $G_{T, \G}$ from either $\zug{v, T(v)}$ or $\zug{v, \succb{T(v)}}$ depending on the advantage status.
-That is, after restarting the game, \PO plays the same only that his spare change increased.
-A key idea is that whenever Case~(3) occurs, \PO's spare change strictly increases, thus this can happen only finitely often since the space change cannot exceed the total budget $k$.
+Note that, after restarting the game, \PO plays the same except that his spare change increased.
+This is the key idea.
+Since whenever Case~(3) occurs, \PO's spare change strictly increases and the spare change cannot exceed the total budget $k$, Case~(3) can occur only finitely often.